sebastiantoh/tp/docs/DeveloperGuide.md

 * 3b.
 At least one of the given sales already exists.

     * 3b1.
-StonksBook shows an error message highlighting the duplicate sale, but creates the remaining valid sales.
+StonksBook shows an error message listing the duplicate sales.
+The remaining valid sales are created, but the duplicate sales are not.

       Use case ends.